Jones returns pick for TD, Falcons rout Carr, Raiders 43-6

 Carr was swarmed by the pass rush and threw behind running back Devontae Booker on a short pass over the middle.
 The ball went right to Jones, who streaked all the way to the end zone with no one even close.

-Carr saw the play unfolding while on his knees, slapping the turf in disgust when Jones made the pick.
+“Once I got in the clear, I put the ball up,” Jones said.
+“I knew it was going home.”

-Carr’s first two fumbles were both recovered by Atlanta’s Jacob Tuioti-Mariners.
-The backup defensive end showed exceptional athleticism on the second one, knocking it away from Carr and then scrambling to fall on the loose ball.
+Carr’s first two fumbles were both recovered by third-string defensive end Jacob Tuioti-Mariner.
+He showed exceptional athleticism on the second one, knocking it away from Carr and then scrambling to fall on the loose ball.

-The Raiders cost themselves an interception when Nevin Lawson’s facemask penalty negated a pick by Nick Kwiatkoski.

-For good measure, Atlanta was able to close the first half with the third of Koo’s five field goals, a 30-yarder helped along by Maliek Collins slamming into Ryan for another 15-yard roughing penalty.
+“It was a good feeling to be out there flying around with each other,” Tuioti-Mariner said.

 The Raiders were held to a pair of field goals from Daniel Carlson.
 Las Vegas managed 243 yards and 13 first downs.